Characters: Friendship Is Magic: Expanded Universe

 , a trio of Evil Divas

-at Canterlot High.
-They consist of Adagio Dazzle, Sonata Dusk, and Aria Blaze.
+at Canterlot High in the hopes of controlling the school.
+They consist of leader Adagio Dazzle and her two cohorts, Sonata Dusk and Aria Blaze.

 - Awesome McCoolname: Their names are very awesome for a trio of singers.